-You can read my full review of the first three episodes over at ANN, or my episode three notes below.
+You can check out my supersized review over at ANN, or my notes below.

 I could start with its technical merits, I suppose?
 Because the show certainly is technically meritorious.
 Where other Kyoto Animation highlights like Hyouka and Sound!
 Euphonium use their beautiful, well-observed character animation to present an illusion of heightened realism, Nichijou features a cast of simplified character designs and over-the-top motion.
 And that is the first element of its genius.

 This week’s Why It Works offers a spotlight for Soun Ebisugawa, a true villain’s villain if there ever was one.
 Soun hasn’t really gotten much material yet this season, but his first appearance was a terrific scene, so I figured it’d be worth a highlight.
 I hope you enjoy the piece!

 Why It Works: The Eccentric Family’s Nefarious Villain

 It’s time for more Casshern Sins!
 The show’s last episode was… well, not the best.
 In the wake of the show’s halfway point revelations, Casshern Sins spent basically a full episode letting Casshern shake himself out of his I’m A Monster stupor, climaxing in another battle with Dio.
 Dio and Leda are easily the show’s least interesting characters, and having them just continuously repeat their motivations didn’t really do all that much for them.
 Still, it’s nice to see that Casshern is out of his funk again, and I’m certainly interested in where the show will go now that the new Luna has been formally introduced.
 Let’s apocalypse!

 Natsume has spent much of this first season circling around one particular goal – finding another human who can share his youkai experiences.
 Isolated since youth, he’s traditionally framed youkai as solely the source of his pain, and not a potential escape from it.
 Even now, he’s haunted by the memories of what his gift did to him, and the pain it caused.